-As the days ticked down in 1944 for the 46th edition of the Army vs. Navy annual gridiron engagement, the success of the two squads that season and propelled public interest to a fever pitch unparalleled in the series.
-Breathless media declared the matchup of the No. 1 ranked Cadets and the No. 2 ranked Midshipmen the de facto national championship, and the interest of the public at large seemed to cement that sentiment.
+As the days ticked down in 1944 for the 46th edition of the Army vs. Navy annual gridiron engagement, the success of the two squads that season had propelled public interest to a fever pitch unparalleled in the series.
+Breathless media declared the matchup of the No. 1 Cadets and the No. 2 Midshipmen the de facto national championship, and the interest of the public at large seemed to cement that sentiment.

 It proved to be the rare case in which the contest completely lived up to the hype.

 The 1944 season had unfolded with an inescapable backdrop of the United States at war.
 The Normandy invasion had taken place on June 6, and the entire country had been transfixed by the ongoing battles to reclaim Europe from the grip of Nazi Germany.
 That same month, the Battle of the Philippine Sea had marked one of the most decisive victories by the Allies against the Japanese navy in the Pacific theater.

 Yet as December began, the national mood had become more resigned.
 Setbacks in Europe and the bloody, unending battles to take obscure Pacific islands had dampened the summer's optimism that the conflict was nearing its conclusion.